evidhai/notes-techpechu-com/pages/S3 events.md

 - You can also use [[CloudWatch events]] if any case not covered in s3 events
 - S3 events vs Cloudwatch events #exam-revise
 	- S3 events is for only object level operations for a single bucket
-	- Cloudwatch events can be used for either object level operations ,
+	- Cloudwatch events can be used for either object level operations , Bucket level operations